 Until a diagnosis is made, some doctors may refer to your seizures as “events”.
 Many events can cause unusual behaviours that may look like a seizure.
-A seizure with loss of consciousness or fainting because of low blood sugar can look the same way to an observer.
+A seizure with a loss of consciousness or fainting because of low blood sugar can look similar to an observer.

 Here are some of the most common events that may appear similar, but are not a seizure.

 Fainting — One of the most common events is fainting.
 They are also referred to as syncope and cause a loss of consciousness and sudden involuntary movements like twitching or muscle spasms.